symbiosissolutions/bot-buddy/README.md

 3. **Configure the Environment Variables**

-Create a `.env` file in the root of the project and add your OpenAI API key:
+Create a `.env` file in the root of the project and add the following variables:

 ```plaintext
 VITE_SECRET_KEY=your_secret_key_here